-(g) Transaction and other information for "controlled" investments under the Investment Company Act of 1940, whereby the Company owns more than 25% of the portfolio Company's outstanding voting securities.
-Non-U.S. company or principal place of business outside the U.S. Original purchase denominated in Canadian dollars.
+Transaction and other information for "controlled" investments under the Investment Company Act of 1940, whereby the Company owns (g) more than 25% of the portfolio company's outstanding voting securities.

-(h)
+(h) Non-U.S. company or principal place of business outside the U.S.

+Original purchase denominated in Canadian dollars. (i)

-(i) (j) Security is exempt from registration under Rule 144A of the Securities Act of 1933.
-Such securities may be resold in transactions that are exempt from registration, normally to qualified institutional buyers.
+Security is exempt from registration under Rule 144A of the Securities Act of 1933.
+Such securities may be resold in transactions that are (j) exempt from registration, normally to qualified institutional buyers.
 In the aggregate, these securities represent 16.4% of the Company's net assets at December 31, 2014.
-BDCs are required to invest at least 70% of their total assets primarily in securities of private or thinly traded U.S. public companies, cash, cash equivalents, U.S. Government

-(k) securities and other high quality debt investments that mature in one year or less.
+BDCs are required to invest at least 70% of their total assets primarily in securities of private or thinly traded U.S. public companies, cash, (k) cash equivalents, U.S. Government securities and other high quality debt investments that mature in one year or less.
+The securities cash equivalents, U.S. Government securities and other high quality debt investments that mature in one year or less.
 The securities referenced represent either fully or partially non-qualified assets for purposes of this requirement.

-During the period DynaVox completed an exchange of the outstanding L.L.C. units into an equivalent number of common shares. (l)
+During the period DynaVox completed an exchange of the outstanding L.L.C. units into an equivalent number of common shares.
 The Company is the sole stockholder of BKC MTCH Blocker, Inc., a consolidated subsidiary, which is the beneficiary of less than 5% of the voting securities of Marquette Transportation Company Holdings, LLC and thus a non-controlled, non-affiliated investment.
-The Company is the sole stockholder of BKC-WBS, LLC, a consolidated subsidiary, which is the beneficiary of more than 25% of the voting securities of WBS Group LLC and (m)
+The Company is the sole stockholder of BKC-WBS, LLC, a consolidated subsidiary, which is the beneficiary of more than 25% of the voting securities of WBS Group LLC and thus a controlled investment. (n)